ptmcg/littletable/how_to_use_littletable.md

                        filters={"product_category": Table.eq("Home and Garden")},
                        limit=100)

-Since CSV files do not keep any type information, `littletable` will use its own `DataObject` type for imported records.
+Since CSV files do not keep any type information, `littletable` will use the `SimpleNamespace` type for imported records.
 You can specify your own type by passing `row_class=MyType` to `csv_import`.
 The type must be initializable using the form `MyType(**attributes_dict)`. `namedtuples` and `SimpleNamespace` both support this form.

-Performance tip: For very large files, it is faster to load data using a `namedtuple` than to use the default `DataObject` class.
-Get the fields using a 10-item import using `limit=10`, and then define the `namedtuple` using the fields from `table.info()["fields"]`.
+Performance tip: For very large files, it is faster to load data using a `dataclass` or `namedtuple` than to use the default `SimpleNamespace` class.
+Get the fields using
+a 10-item import using `limit=10`, and then define the `namedtuple` using the fields from `table.info()["fields"]`.